storefront-x/storefront-x/docs/guide/cookbook.md

 ```

 :::tip
 Why inside `modules` directory?
-Storefront X have to be valid NPM packages and are resolved the same way as installed NPM packages.
-In `package.json`, there is a `workspaces` field setting which directories NPM/Yarn searches for NPM packages (in addition to `node_modules`).
+Storefront X has to be valid NPM package and modules are resolved the same way as the installed NPM packages.
+In `package.json`, there is a `workspaces` field setting which specifies directories, where NPM/Yarn searches for NPM packages (in addition to `node_modules`).
 :::

-Next enable the module in `storefront-x.config.js`.
+Next, enable the module in `storefront-x.config.js`.

 > `storefront-x.config.js`